Church of the SubGenius: Origins

 The Church of the SubGenius was founded by Ivan Stang (born Douglas St. Clair Smith) and Philo Drummond (born Steve Wilcox) as the SubGenius Foundation.
 Dr. X (born Monte Dhooge) was also present at the group's inception.
 The organization's first recorded activity was the publication of a photocopied document, Sub Genius Pamphlet #1, disseminated in Dallas, Texas, in 1979.
 The document announced the impending end of the world and the possible deaths of its readers.
 It criticized Christian conceptions of God and New Age perceptions of spirituality.

 Church leaders maintain that a man named J. R. "Bob" Dobbs founded the group in 1953.
 SubGenius members constructed an elaborate account of Dobbs's life, which commentators describe as fictional.
 The members assert that he telepathically contacted Drummond in 1972, before meeting him in person the next year, and that Drummond persuaded Stang to join shortly afterward.
 Stang has called himself Dobbs's "sacred scribe" and a "professional maven of weirdness".

 Online history

-The popularization of the Internet in the mid-1990s brought a new surge of interest in the church, resulting in dozens of homemade, elaborately decorated websites and two Usenet newsgroups, alt.slack and alt.binaries.slack.
+The popularization of the Internet in the mid-1990s brought a new surge of interest in the church.
+This newfound interest resulted in dozens of homemade, elaborately decorated websites and two Usenet newsgroups, alt.slack and alt.binaries.slack.
 A third newsgroup, alt.binaries.multimedia.slack, was created in 2005.
 Ivan Stang currently maintains the official SubGenius home page.
 The church's weekly radio program, the Hour of Slack, is a staple of many college radio stations.
 It draws from live broadcasts by Stang, his wife Princess Wei R. Doe and voice comic "Lonesome Cowboy Dave" (comedian/musician Dave DeLuca), as well as from other SubGenius radio shows.